transferwise/pipelinewise/docs/installation_guide/installation.rst

     --------  ------------  ------------  ---------------  ---------  --------  -----------  ------------------
     0 pipeline(s)

-From this point, you can go to the :ref:`creating_pipelines` section to create pipelines and to start replicating data.
+From this point, you can go to the :ref:`creating_pipelines` section to create pipelines and to start reproducing data.

 .. _building_from_source: